 Now we get to the actual byte layout of the format, starting with the header.
 Note that a block marked with (static) must be present in every QEM file and will only occur once in that file.

-Following the header will be a metadata block with zero or more metadata fields.
+Following the path block will be a metadata block with zero or more metadata fields.
 Each field is represented by a UTF-8 string identifier and a value, with this layout:

 Below are all the fields written by SSQE into metadata, along with their default values if not present.
 A QEM file cannot be expected to contain all of these fields, and it may contain more fields than are listed here, so all present fields must be handled appropriately.
 Additionally, a field could have a different type than what is listed here, which is not recommended but must be accounted for.